Adaptive SportS program

 This program uses the power of sport to support the recovery, rehabilitation and reintegration of servicemen and women through adaptive sports.

-HOW DO THE ASP SELECT AND CATEGORISE APPLICANTS?
+HOW DOES THE ASP SELECT AND CATEGORISE APPLICANTS?

 WHAT IS THE ADAPTIVE SPORTS PROGRAM?